 The letter will first tell you if high-risk HPV was found or not.

 No HPV found

-If not, you don’t need to do anything else and you should get your next smear test in 3 or 5 years (depending on your age).
+If not, you don’t need to do anything else and you should get your next cervical screening test in 3 or 5 years (depending on your age).
 The risk of getting cervical cancer is VERY LOW if you do not have HPV.

 If high-risk types of HPV were found on the smear then the laboratory will look at the cells for any signs of abnormal changes.

-If there were no signs of abnormal changes then you will be asked to repeat the smear test in a year.
+If there were no signs of abnormal changes then you will be asked to repeat the screening test in a year.
 This is to check that your body has cleared the HPV.

 If there is high-risk HPV found AND signs of abnormal changes in the cells then you will be referred to colposcopy.
 This is where a doctor looks at your cervix under a microscope (using a speculum again) to look for areas that might need treatment.